rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   [Enlightenment in Buddhism](https://en.wikipedia.org/wiki/Enlightenment_in_Buddhism) (bodhi/bodhi)
 -   [nirvana/nibb&amacr;na](https://en.wikipedia.org/wiki/Nirvana) - liberation (literally "blown out") from sams&amacr;ra, equivalent to moksha
 -   [arhat/arahant](https://en.wikipedia.org/wiki/Arhat) - one who has achieved enlightenment (bodhi or nirvana/nibb&amacr;na)
-    -   In the Mahayana tradition, an arhat is far along the path of enlightenment (nirvana) but may not have reached full Buddhahood.
+    -   In the Mah&amacr;y&amacr;na tradition, an arhat is far along the path of enlightenment (nirvana) but may not have reached full Buddhahood.
 -   [Buddhahood](https://en.wikipedia.org/wiki/Buddhahood)